jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/understanding-text-embeddings-from-theory-to-practice/post.md

 twitter:
     card: summary_large_image
     site: "@juanstoppa"
-    title: Understanding Embeddings - From Theory to Practice
+    title: Understanding Text mbeddings - From Theory to Practice
     description: Understanding Embeddings - From Theory to Practice
 ---

+Embeddings are a great functionality